On the Pic du Jer, at the upper station of the funicular.

 Please check rates and details directly with the companies in question if you need more recent info.

 The Grottes du Pic du Jer (Caves of the Pic du Jer Summit) are said to be highest show cave of France.
 Located at the Pic du Jer or Grand Jer above the pilgrimage destination Lourdes, the caves are located at the upper station of the Pic du Jer Funicular.
 The caves were formed 20,000 years ago, when the glaciers started to melt and the melting water reached the limestone which had been burrowed by ice before.
 But the water not only created the caves, it also filled them partly with gravel.
 When the caves were explored there were only shafts and crevices.
 To make the show cave several small caves were connected by a tunnel and cleared from the gravel.

 The cave was obviously opened because of the Funicular.
 The Lourdes Grotto draws enormous numbers of visitors to the small town.
 And after completing their pilgrimage many of them spend a little time at Lourdes and will probably ride the funicular for the view.

 There is a walking trail to the summit, and it is possible to walk up to the summit and back again.
 But the cave tour is a much better alternative.
 The cave entrance is right opposite the upper station, from here a tunnel across the summit starts.
 It connects 11 caves all across the summit, the biggest gouffres or shafts are on the opposite side.
 The shaft La Cheminée is 25 m deep and Grande Fracture is 45 m deep.
 The cave tour ends at an elevation of 909 m, the trail back goes up to 925 m where the trail to the summit branches of, which is 948 m high.
 The cave tour is actually an alternative way to the summit.
-The recommended trip is to visit the cave first, then go to the summit, and finally have a cafe at the restaurant with the view.
+The recommended trip is to visit the cave first, then go to the summit, and finally have a coffee at the restaurant with the view.